dyyvgug/CUBE/README.md

-  -h, --help        show this help message and exit -spe [SPE]        The Latin name of the species, separated by an underscore, for example: Caenorhabditis_elegans -inp [INP]        The FASTA file of the gene sequences that wants to calculate the mCAI value
+  -h, --help        show this help message and exit -spe [SPE]        The Latin name of the species, separated by an underscore, for example: Caenorhabditis_elegans -inp [INP]        The FASTA file of the gene sequences that wants to calculate the mCAI value -o [O]              The file name of output mCAI value.The default file name is 'mCAI.txt'
 ```
 mCAI_comp.py optional arguments:
 ```